mohammadkhsh/RP-MoCaP/README.md

 # Automatic Annotation of Human 3D Poses in 2D Images Using MoCap

 This project provides a set of modules for automating the annotation of human 3D poses in 2D images with Motion Capture (MoCap) data.
-The pipeline includes scripts for MoCap dataloader node, calibration checks, converting images to ROS bags, offline image projection.
+The pipeline includes scripts for MoCap dataloader node, debugging checks, converting different formats to ROS bags, projectors and synchronisers.

 ## Project Structure